My name is Emma and I am an AAT Apprentice with Accountancy Learning – here’s my story:

 - Lastly, have a plan!
 Often I will “flesh out” my learning plan by identifying when I wanted to get each chapter done.
 This helped me plan around holidays or life events that would otherwise set me back.
 But also don’t freak out if today wasn’t your day, there is always tomorrow.
 I used the pomodoro study method for days I really didn’t want to study.
 If I just did a few minutes it was easy enough to think “well I might as well finish it”.

 If you are thinking of starting AAT but don’t know where to start, I would look at the AAT Qualifications Navigator (and/or you can use the AAT Skillcheck).
-I started from ground zero, so foundation bookkeeping helped me learn the lingo, however, I am quite mathematically inclined so the full foundation accounting certificate wasn’t necessary for me.
+I started from ground zero as an AAT Apprentice and I started on the Foundation Bookkeeping which helped me learn the lingo, however, I am quite mathematically inclined so the full foundation accounting certificate wasn’t necessary for me.
 The qualification navigator will help you identify where your current accounting knowledge is.
+AAT Apprenticeships isn’t the only route either, there are Distance Learning courses too!